TL;DR

 Verdict: VS Code's unmatched extension ecosystem makes it the clear winner in terms of extensibility.

-Verdict: VS Code's comprehensive language support, powered by LSP, makes it the superior choice for developers working with diverse languages.
+Verdict: VS Code's comprehensive language support and vast marketplace of language-specific extensions still makes it the superior choice for developers working with diverse or niche languages.

 VS Code offers a highly customizable user interface that can be tailored to individual preferences.
 Its UI is well-organized and functional, with a focus on providing access to a wide range of features and tools.
 VS Code's interface can feel somewhat denser than Nova's, with more UI elements and options visible at any given time.
 While customizable, VS Code's UI is not as natively Mac-like as Nova's.